DavidJosh1/alx-system_engineering-devops/0x02-shell_redirections/README.md

-My shell I/O redirections
-write a script that prints a smiley
+write a scripte that displays a confused smiley